 Source 10 In 2013-14, Australians travelled overseas in record numbers.
-Personal travel services, that is people travelling overseas for holidays, is Australia's largest import, with countries such as Indonesia, Thailand and the United States among the hottest destinations.
+Personal travel services, that is people travelling overseas for holidays, is Australia's largest import, with countries such as Indonesia, Thailand and the USA among the hottest destinations.

-Source 11 Crude petroleum, used to manufacture a range of products from petrol to plastics, is Australia's second-largest import.
+to plastics, is Australia's second-largest import.